mahdialaaaldin/CodeSavvy/README.md

 - API key stored locally using chrome.storage.local
 - Fallback quote used when API unavailable: "Make it work, make it right, make it fast."
 - Dark/light mode support based on system preference
+- Core functionality centralized in `coreFunctions.js` for maintainability

 ---